alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 15,
+  slide_image2
+  filename="slide15.png"
-  :alt => "The circular arrows, with the phrase “social media” highlighted."
+  alt="The circular arrows, with the phrase “social media” highlighted."
 %}

 With the advent of **social media**, a lot of those fringe movements have become mainstream.